CraftRigs

 Some links on this page may be affiliate links.
 We disclose it because you deserve to know, not because it changes anything.
 Every recommendation here comes from benchmarks, not budgets.

-TL;DR: The M4 Max with 64GB unified memory is the best portable LLM machine you can buy.
-The M4 Pro with 24GB is the sensible choice for most users.
-The decision comes down to whether you need to run 70B models on the go — and whether that's worth an extra $1,000+.
+TL;DR: The M4 Max with 64GB unified memory is the best portable LLM machine you can buy — 546 GB/s of bandwidth and enough memory for 70B at Q4_K_M.
+The M4 Pro with 24GB is the sensible choice for the 7B–14B models most people actually run daily.
+The decision comes down to whether you need 30B+ models on the go — and whether that's worth $1,200+.

 The Memory Configs That Matter

-Apple sells the MacBook Pro M4 in several configurations.
-For local LLM purposes, the numbers that matter are:
+Apple sells the MacBook Pro M4 lineup in many configurations (current pricing).
+For local LLMs, these are the tiers that matter:

-• 70B models need heavy Q2/Q3 quantization to fit
+• 70B needs heavy Q2/Q3 quantization to fit — quality suffers

 • This is the entry point for a genuinely capable LLM laptop